DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

 ### Checking that symfinder works
 Hereafter, we illustrate the different steps of the execution of symfinder by giving excerpts of console outputs corresponding to the execution of symfinder on a single project, JFreeChart.

-1. First, symfinder creates the directories containing the analysed project(s) sources and generated visualization files, and clones the directory of the analysed project(s), checking out the desired tags/commits.
+1. First, symfinder creates the directories containing the analyzed project(s) sources and generated visualization files, and clones the directory of the analyzed project(s), checking out the desired tags/commits.
 ```
 $ ./run.sh jfreechart
 resources directory already exists